Gretsch Pickguard Paint removal

 for the body to Bracket screws positioning!

-The drill bits you need to use may vary but for the genuine Gretsch Japan screws for the Bracket side mounting, I used a 1.5mm to make the holes for these smaller Bracket to body side screws and a 2.5mm for the top screw through the plate into the body - however, I had this screw in stock - so you may need to check against your drill bits selection to match a drill of the right size to the screw before doing the job.
+The drill bits you need to use may vary in size for the screws you use but for the genuine Gretsch Japan screws for the Bracket side mounting, I used a 1.5mm to make the holes for these smaller Bracket to body side screws and a 2.5mm for the top screw through the plate into the body - however, I had this screw in stock - so you may need to check against your drill bits selection to match a drill of the right size to the screw before doing the job.

 REMEMBER - MEASURE AND CHECK BEFORE YOU DRILL!